Rexxic/tft35-setup/README.md

 ## Cave

-- Running the Script will make the PI inacessible over SSH.
-This means once set the display orientation cannot be altered, the display orientation setting of the plugin does not work with this setup.
+- Running the Script will make the PI inacessible over SSH!
+- This means once set the display orientation cannot be altered, the display orientation setting of the plugin does not work with this setup.